Everything you should look for when evaluating an SMS marketing platform to help you scale a list of subscribers, drive revenue, and build loyalty.

 - You can’t send text messages between 9pm and 8am in the recipients’ time zone under federal rules—these are considered “quiet hours.”

-Your SMS provider should also help you determine the right phone number for your business, whether that’s a dedicated 5- or 6-digit short code, a toll-free number, or an A2P 10-digit long code (10DLC).
-Avoid any provider that’s using standard P2P 10-digit phone numbers—known as long codes—as they’re no longer permitted for sending marketing messages, according to US cellular carriers.
+Your SMS platform should also help you determine the right phone number for your business, whether that’s a dedicated 5- or 6-digit short code, a toll-free number, or an A2P 10-digit long code (10DLC).
+Avoid any platform that’s using standard P2P 10-digit phone numbers—known as long codes—as they’re no longer permitted for sending marketing messages, according to US cellular carriers.